ridr-se/ridr-se.github.io/_pages/about.md

 ---

-Welcome to the _RIDR, the Deep Learning Research Group at RISE_.
+Welcome to _RIDR, the Deep Learning Research Group at RISE_.
 We're a [team of researchers](https://ridr.se/people/) who work on foundational problems within machine learning, and apply our expertise on problems related to climate change and ecology.
 We founded [Climate AI Nordics](https://climateainordics.com/); we also host the biweekly
 [Learning Machines seminar series](https://www.ri.se/en/what-we-do/educations/learning-machines-seminars) at RISE